Tuesday, October 29, 2024

 The Dalyan delta and the mediterranean sea.

-many captured salamanders
+many salamanders were found

 Close up of one Fazila's salamander (Lyciasalamandra fazilae).
 Note the two colored eye, typical for the genus.